 To implement Pareto scoring in a genetic algorithm, chromosome fitness scores take the form of Pareto ranks.
 Figure 2 shows how a Pareto ranking can be computed for a set of vectors.
 To compute Pareto ranks, the set of nondominated vectors in the population are assigned rank 1.
 These vectors are removed, and the remaining set of nondominated vectors are assigned rank 2.
 This is repeated until the entire population is ranked.
-Genetic evolution then proceeds as usual.
+Genetic evolution then proceeds as usual, using the rank values as reconstituted fitness scores (lower ranks are fitter).
 Note that Pareto ranks are always relative to the current population.
 This implies that every generation in a run will have at least a rank 1 set.
 This has repercussions on performance measurements, as there is no concept of "best solution" amongst all the rank 1 members.